sanskrit/learnsanskrit.org/content/guide/core/prefixes.md

 So far, our core lessons have covered two major areas:

-{ul
+{ol
-    {li First, we studied the Sanskrit sounds: how they are pronounced, what they are like, and how they interact with each other through sandhi.}
+    {li Sanskrit {em sounds}: how they are pronounced, what they are like, and how they interact with each other through sandhi.}
-    {li Next, we studied the basics of Sanskrit sentences: what they're like, what kinds of words they use, and how these words behave.}
+    {li Sanskrit {em sentences}: what they're like, what kinds of words they use, and how these words behave.}
 }

 As we come to the end of our core lessons, we will study the third and final major area of Sanskrit grammar: how to make new Sanskrit words.

-We'll start by learning about prefixes. {dfn Prefixes} are small groups of sounds that we add to the beginning of something else.
+Let's start by learning about prefixes. {dfn Prefixes} are small groups of sounds that we add to the beginning of something else:

+{ex

+gacchanti > [A]gacchanti
+they go > they come ("go [here]")

+}

 Most prefixes are uninflected words.
 By adding prefixes to a word, we can change its basic meaning.

 {h Verb prefixes}

-Prefixes usually change a verb's basic meaning in one of three different ways:
+{dfn Verb prefixes} are prefixes that we add to a verb root.
+These prefixes usually change a root's basic meaning in one of three different ways.
+Often, the prefix changes the root's meaning in a straightforward way:

-{ul
-    {li Often, the prefix changes the verbs's meaning in a straightforward way.
-    For example, if you know what "use" means, then you can probably guess what "overuse" and "underuse" mean.}

-    {li Sometimes, the prefix creates a more idiomatic change.
-For example, if we {em understand} something, we don't literally {em stand under}
-    something.}

-    {li And sometimes, the prefix intensifies the word's basic meaning or produces essentially no change.
-For example, "flammable" and "inflammable" mean essentially the same thing.}
+{ex

+[A] + gacchanti > [A]gacchanti
+here/toward + they go > they come ("go [here]")

 }

+Sometimes, the prefix creates a more idiomatic change:

+{ex

+[ava] + gacchanti > [ava]gacchanti
+down + they go > they understand

+}

+And sometimes, the prefix intensifies the word's basic meaning or produces essentially no change.

+{comm todo add example here}

 Let's learn about two prefixes here.
 First is the prefix {s-dfn A-}.
 (We add "-" to emphasize that this is a prefix.) {s A-} has the basic sense of "here"